TheHive-Project/docs/docs/thehive/api/custom-field/update.md

         ```json
         {
           "type": "AuthorizationError",
-          "message": "Your are not authorized to create custom field, you haven't the permission manageCustomField"
+          "message": "Your are not authorized to update custom field, you haven't the permission manageCustomField"
         }
         ```